 Every time you send anything to the Hearing Officer, you must not only send a copy simultaneously to the other party, but you must also indicate, in writing, that you have done so.
 If you send something to the other party, you do not necessarily have to send a copy to the Hearing Officer.
 However, anything sent to the Hearing Officer must always be sent to the other party at the same time.
 The general rule is that the Hearing Officer should not have any correspondence or documents in the Hearing Officer’s file that all parties also do not possess.

-.
-Postponement Requests
+VII.
+Postponement Requests (Extension of timelines)

 Topics discussed in this section: